Ketle History, Family Crest & Coats of Arms

 Early History of the Ketle family

-Another 269 words (19 lines of text) are included under the topic Early Ketle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ketle research.
+Another 79 words (6 lines of text) are included under the topic Early Ketle History in all our PDF Extended History products and printed products wherever possible.

 Ketle Spelling Variations

 Scottish names from the Middle Ages vary enormously in their spellings.
 This is a result of the fact that there were no universal standards like dictionaries for scribes to judge by.
 The recorded spelling variations of the name Ketle include Kettle, Ketley, Kettles, Ketill and others.